danattali/portfolio/readme.md

 This portfolio was written in HTML,CSS,bootstrap and JS.
-The portfolio was written on a single index file with hidden contant that reveals according to the navbar selection

-The project contains general information about me with additional projects to show my abilities that you may find in the portfolio section.
+The portfolio was written on a single index file with hidden contant that reveals according to the navbar selection In the contact form, I am using EmailJS - https://www.emailjs.com/  services to send me the contact form The project contains general information about me with additional projects to show my abilities that you may find in the portfolio section.